 Rental Property Problems after Disaster

 If you rent a home or an apartment that was damaged or destroyed by a natural disaster, you may experience problems with your landlord or struggle to have repairs completed on your residence.
 When a rented property is damaged due to a disaster, it is common to have questions about whether you (the tenant) or your landlord are responsible for making the necessary repairs.
 Most leases have terms that say what happens if your rental property is damaged by a disaster.
-The law gives your rights as a tenant to help you with disaster recovery as well.
-Community Legal Services of Mid Florida can help you deal with rental property issues in natural disaster recovery.
+The law gives you rights as a tenant to help you with disaster recovery as well.
+Community Legal Services can help you deal with rental property issues in natural disaster recovery.

 WHAT ARE YOUR RIGHTS?